Please read the following information before leaving for your expedition.

 How You Will Help

-INTERTIDAL—OCEAN ACIDIFICATION AND MICROPLASTICS: FIELD AND LAB WORK (Teams 2 and 3)
+INTERTIDAL—OCEAN ACIDIFICATION AND MICROPLASTICS: FIELD AND LAB WORK (TEAMS 2 AND 3)

 For ocean acidification and warming, you will sample permanent sites in the intertidal zone around the Schoodic Peninsula.
 This includes observing and recording species in quadrats in the middle intertidal zone and along transects from the upper to the lower intertidal to determine the species that are present, including mussels, periwinkles, barnacles, several species of seaweed, and more.
 These data will be added to a long-term data set to allow us to determine any changes in biodiversity, community structure, and zonation over time.
-You will also photograph and analyze settlement plots to determine any changes in settlement time and survival of barnacles.
+You will also photograph and analyze settlement plots to determine any changes in settlement time and the survival of barnacles.
 Back in the lab, you will conduct experiments on the effects of ocean acidification and warming on interspecific interactions.

 For microplastics, you will collect water from the intertidal zone and coastal areas.
-Back in the lab, you will filter the samples and then look at them under microscopes to determine the presence, size, type (i.e., fragment, microbead, film, or microfiber), and abundance of microplastics, We will also sample marine organisms, focusing on commercially and ecologically important animals, to determine how many have ingested microplastics and the types of microplastics ingested.
+Back in the lab, you will filter the samples and then look at them under microscopes to determine the presence, size, type (i.e., fragment, microbead, film, or microfiber), and abundance of microplastics.
+We will also sample marine organisms, focusing on commercially and ecologically important animals, to determine how many have ingested microplastics and the types of microplastics ingested.

-BIODIVERSITY SHIFTS: FIELDWORK (Teams 1,4, 5, 6, and 7)
+BIODIVERSITY SHIFTS: FIELDWORK (TEAMS 1,4, 5, 6, AND 7)

 HISTORICAL RECORDS